andalenavals/momentsml/runs/great3/README.md

   - mlconfig/
   	Files in here are configurations for the machine learning with Tenbilac.
 	There are two kinds of files:
-	- ada*.cfg tell MegaLUT what features and inputs should be fed into Tenbilac, and how the predicted output data should be named.
+	- ada*.cfg tell MomentsML what features and inputs should be fed into Tenbilac, and how the predicted output data should be named.
 	- sum*.cfg are actual Tenbilac configuration files, with all the Tenbilac settings.